 An average medical malpractice settlement does not exist.
 Every case is unique, with results ranging considerably for each plaintiff.
 That being said, Koonz McKenney Johnson & DePaolis LLP has won multimillion-dollar awards for past medical malpractice victims, including a $2.55 million verdict for a woman with a brain injury from a surgical mistake.
 Our medical malpractice lawyers know how to navigate these claims to build strong cases against powerful opponents.

 After an injury from a medical provider, victims should speak with an advocate who has experience handling these types of cases.
 Medical malpractice might be familiar, but navigating the laws is not.

 It is a highly complicated area of the law, and a patient is going against big insurance companies and sometimes hospitals with teams of attorneys.
 Therefore, they need a law firm ready to fight for their right to compensation.

-Speak with an advocate from Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP, now.
+Speak with an advocate from Koonz McKenney Johnson & DePaolis LLP, now.
 Schedule a free case evaluation at one of our three locations or contact us online with your questions.